The Founder of A Diamond in the Ruff, Inc.

 A Diamond in the Ruff (ADITR) was founded in 2009 by Tracey Nails-Bell, and became a 501 (c)(3) non-profit charitable organization in 2010.

 The founder had developed a series of workshops and self empowerment classes called; “A Heart to Heart” working with women in different facilities; such as Chrysalis House, Serenity House, Harrison House and inside San Francisco County Jail, through the Women’s Reentry Center and inside Santa Rita County Jail, through The Mom’s Program.

 In 2011, A Diamond in the Ruff, opened its first eighteen-month Independent Sober Living Home and Program, serving eight women at a time, with a culturally and linguistically appropriate curriculum to promote social and emotional wellness.

 The organization serves single women and women with children in Alameda County and other nearby counties, that are at-risk from being homeless, victims of domestic violence, recovering from drugs/alcohol, those being released from prison/incarceration and those who may have one or more barriers due to mental health.

 Within the last 10-years A Diamond in the Ruff has served 120 women and 50% of those women, have graduated from our program pursuing various degrees.
 In fields such as psychiatry, social service, drug and alcohol certification and many securing employment and securing permanent housing.

-A Diamond in the Ruff, Inc expanded there services last year in 2019.
-Now operating two transitional houses, clients may stay up to 36-months.
+A Diamond in the Ruff, Inc expanded there services last ten years.
+Now operating two transitional houses and clients may stay up to 36-months.